i207M/PINNacle-docs/pages/train.md

 ## Trainer

-This script provides a framework for training deep learning models using the DeepXDE library.
-It supports both single and multiple GPU devices and allows for the repetition of training tasks.
+This script provides a framework for training deep learning models, supporting both single and multiple GPU devices and enabling the repetition of training tasks.

 ## Classes and Functions